-The Historical Security Council will simulate the events occurring in the year 1993.
-Representatives will follow standard Security Council rules and procedures, but will role play the viewpoint of their delegation as of 1993.
+The Historical Security Council simulations will simulate the events occurring in the years 1973 and 2003, respectively.
+Representatives will follow standard Security Council rules and procedures, but will role play the viewpoint of their delegation as of the respective year of the simulation in which they are seated.

-The International Atomic Energy Agency (IAEA) will meet for the four days of the Conference, reporting to the GA Plenary session on the final day.
-As the international community's atomic energy experts, the IAEA conducts inspection and provides recommendations regarding the use and storage of nuclear materials.
+The World Health Assembly (WHA) will meet for the four days of the Conference, reporting to the GA Plenary session on the final day.
+The WHA is the descision-making authority for the World Health Organziation which is the directing and coordinationg authority for health and public health for the UN system.